FatiGurqiti/Ode/README.md

 ![Image of Debt](https://github.com/FatiGurqiti/odeMobile/blob/master/images/3.bmp)

-If you click on the right button on the right menu,you will be directed to the _Profile_ page.Here you can view your userID or Log out.
+If you click on the right button on the bottom menu,you will be directed to the _Profile_ page.
+Here you can view your userID or Log out.

 Log out button uses the _FirebaseAuth_ in order to sign out the user.